Cornish Art Exhibitions

 April to October 2023

 For the first time, St Ives Museum is holding a small loan exhibition so that representational paintings from the early years of St Ives art can at last be seen in St Ives.
 The exhibition will concentrate on pre-colony visitors, such as Edward William Cooke, James Clarke Hook, George Wolfe, Samuel Phillips Jackson, William Bartlett, Alberto Ludovici Jnr and the American, William Trost Richards, and it is hoped to include a series of early watercolours from the collection of the Royal Cornwall Museum that have rarely been displayed.
-I will be publishing a revised and expanded edition of my book St Ives pre-1890 - The Dawn of the Colony to accompany the show.
+A revised and expanded edition of my book St Ives pre-1890 - The Dawn of the Colony was published to accompany the show.

 Lamorna Colony Pioneers